Managing Behaviour That Challenges Others

 Staff are trained to restore the individual’s confidence in a non-confrontational manner and always offer a constructive functional activity.

 This behaviour management is one part of a broader strategy which incorporates a low arousal environment, coupled with a highly structured learning timetable.
-The consistent visual approach to support verbal communication addresses the needs of service users experiencing autism and behaviour difficulties that challenge services.
+The consistent visual approach to support verbal communication addresses the needs of the people we support require.

-Alderwood LLA’s model of behaviour management has been successful in reducing the frequency of negative behaviours and supporting service users to attain skills that support their everyday needs.
+Alderwood LLA’s model of behaviour management has been successful in reducing the frequency of negative behaviours and enabling the people we support to attain skills that support their everyday needs.

 Negative behaviours at the very least reduce and in some cases are no longer apparent.